1C0D/obsidian-explorer-shortcuts/README.md

 - `r` ou `F2` to rename
 - `c` to add files or\and folders to copy (colored)
 - `x` to add to cut
+- `p` paste on a destination
+- `esc` cancel
+- `n`new file
+- `f`new folder

+N.B:
 - you can mix copy and cut
 - you can change a copy item to paste and vis versa
-- `p` paste on a destination
-- `esc` cancel

-todo: F new folder, N new file

 ## developpement
 (do "npm start" at first or a npm i)